Ohio University: Organization

 The history of the Patton College of Education dates back to May 11, 1886.
 The Normal Department – the predecessor to today's College of Education – was the first state-supported teacher preparation program in Ohio.
 The state's first kindergarten opened on the Ohio University campus in 1907.
 Today, the College of Education is organized into three departments: Counseling and Higher Education, Educational Studies, and Teacher Education.
 The college currently serves more than 2,100 undergraduate and 800 graduate students.
 On July 1, 2010, The Patton College became the home of several programs previously housed in the College of Health and Human Services, creating two new departments: Human and Consumer Science Education, and Recreation and Sport Pedagogy.

 The Honors Tutorial College offers programs in 34 disciplines, ranging from journalism to astrophysics.
 The Office of Nationally Competitive Awards is housed in the college.
 It is based on the British tutorial system typically found at undergraduate colleges, where students are placed either one on one or in small group instruction.

 Heritage College of Osteopathic Medicine was established in 1975.
 It is the only osteopathic medical college in the state, and offers the degree Doctor of Osteopathic Medicine (D.O.).
 The college is accredited by the American Osteopathic Association.
-In 1993, Barbara Ross-Lee, D.O., was appointed to the position of dean of the Heritage College of Osteopathic Medicine; she was the first African-American woman to serve as the dean of a U.S. medical school.
+In 1993, Barbara Ross-Lee was appointed to the position of dean of the Heritage College of Osteopathic Medicine; she was the first African-American woman to serve as the dean of a U.S. medical school.
 In 2014, alongside pre-eminent training partner OhioHealth, the college opened a second medical school campus in Dublin, Ohio.
 In 2015, the college opened a third campus in affiliation with Cleveland Clinic at Cleveland Clinic South Pointe Hospital in Warrensville Heights, Ohio.
 Approximately 120 medical students train at the Athens campus, 70 in Dublin and 60 in Cleveland.

+The College of Health Sciences and Professions was established in 1979, and is the home for departments of exercise physiology, dietetics and nutrition sciences, physical therapy, athletic training, health studies, nursing, rehabilitation and communications science, social and public health, and social work.